kip-codes/datonique-internship/Tasks/Fanjoy Analysis/Queries/Shopify Extraction/README.md

 ## Deployment

 *jp_extract.py* requires .json files in the same directory it is stored in.
-It will also create a subdirectory for cleaned .json files, if one does not already exist.\
+It will also create a subdirectory for cleaned .json files, if one does not already exist.\\
-Alternatively, run *jp_extract_cleanup* if you already have .json from Shopify and you only need to fold it.
+Alternatively, run *jp_extract_cleanup.py* if you already have .json from Shopify and you only need to fold it.

 ## Authors